chengliu97/ProDualNet/README.md

 - The current model only supports the design of natural amino acids.

 --------------------------------------------------------------------------------
+- You may not use the material for commercial purposes.

 This project is based on ProteinMPNN/Pifold/esm/BERT-pytorch, under their License.